Last updated on March 19th, 2021

 Do you really want what you say you want?

-It may sound like a weird question, but time and time again when working with clients I encounter the same situation.
+It may sound like a weird question, however since I encounter the following situation time and time again when working with clients, this question begs to be asked.

-They do not want what that say they want.
+They actually do not want what that thought they wanted.

-They want what they believe they need to have in order to be in the position to get what they truly dream of.
+They come in wanting what they believe is needed in order to get what they truly dream of.

-Or instead of saying: ‘I want a partner who shares my dreams and aspirations’, they will say: ‘I want to meet a doctor’ because they believe a doctor has the socio-economic status that matches their aspirations.
+– ‘I want have a partner who shares my dreams and aspirations’, they would say: ‘I need to meet a doctor‘.

 However does having the money or having the right job title guarantee that the experience will live up to their expectations?